Frequently Asked Questions

 No. There is no pressure applied and no needles.
 It generally feels like a mild tingling sensation and sometimes a massage.
 Power levels are adjusted based on response.
 It should NEVER be uncomfortable or hurt in any way.

-Additionally, if an area initially hurts to be touched microcurrent can be generated in an electrical field that doesn't require the device to touch the skin to provide pain relief (although biofeedback isn't possible without the skin contact).
+Additionally, if an area initially hurts to be touched microcurrent can be generated into an electrical field (PEMF) that doesn't require the device to touch the skin to provide pain relief (although biofeedback isn't possible without the skin contact).

 Is it better than medications?

 Of course!
-It works much faster than medications since the electrical signals happen so much faster than medications absorbed through the gastrointestinal system, muscles (injections) or even intravenously.
-All medications also have side effects.
+First, it works much faster than medications since the electrical signals travel more rapidly than chemicals absorbed through the gastrointestinal system, muscles (injections) or even intravenously.
+Second, all medications also have side effects.
 Why take a medication that affects the entire body instead of addressing just the problem area?

-Medications are also designed to control symptoms instead of fix the problem.
+Medications are designed primarily to control or mask symptoms instead of fix the problem.
 Why just put a bandaid on the pain when the actual source of it can be removed entirely?

 Is there research to validate its effectiveness?

-Microcurrent has been around for 10-15 years in Russia with a device known as the SCENAR.
+Microcurrent has been around since the 1970's in Russia with a device known as the SCENAR.
 Much research has been done on the properties of microcurrent itself.
-However it is only in the last 2 years or so that Avazzia has been producing devices that introduce the biofeedback component to the technology and expand the frequency range capable of being produced.
+However it is only in the last 15 years or so that Avazzia has been producing devices that introduce the biofeedback component to the technology and expand the frequency range capable of being produced.
 NASA has also been studying it, referring to it as neuromodulation.

 There is also mountains of research on Pulsed Electromagnetic Fields (PEMFs) and their effects on the body.
-PEMFs are also low energy similar to microcurrent and are produced by nature and electronic devices (such as cellphones).
-They don't come in contact with the skin like the SCENAR or Avazzia devices do and are not controllable for beneficial effect.
-They sometimes have harmful effects.
+PEMFs are low energy similar to microcurrent and are produced by nature or generated by electronic devices but they don't use direct contact with the skin like the SCENAR or Avazzia devices do.
+Depending on what frequency they are made of or how deep into the body they penetrate they can be either beneficial or harmful (like 5G from cellphones).

 All of these different avenues of research have led to the highly effective technology available today.